Anexospire/langmod-manager/README.md

 # Langmod Manager

-Allows you to Run several War Thunder language mods at once and keep them working through game updates.
+Allows you to Run several War Thunder language mods at once and keep them up to date as well.

 **[Download the latest version](https://github.com/Anexospire/langmod-manager/releases/latest)** · Windows · free and open source